ZVT SPU-800

 Peter Šindler states in private correspondence (2024/05) about the use of the SPU-800:

-"An interesting deployment of the SPU800 was in Ziari nad Hronom in the aluminum smelter, where the SPU-800 network (possibly 10 units) was connected to the SM4-20 and the SPU-800 were connected to the furnaces for the production of aluminum, where it was determined whether the so-called skin-emergence effect had occurred electrodes made of liquid aluminum and the time it took for the operator to respond, and according to that, it turned out terribly, because the operator did not respond and there were very large energy losses. ."
+"An interesting deployment of SPU-800 was in Žiar nad Hronom in an aluminum smelter, where a network of SPU-800s (perhaps 10 units) was connected to SM 4-20 and SPU-800s were connected to furnaces for the production of aluminum, where it was determined whether the so-called skin-effect – the emergence of an electrode from liquid aluminum – and the time it took the operator to react rewards.
+In the beginning it turned out badly, because the operator did not react, which caused very large energy losses.
+While they got used to it, there was also damage to the computer equipment..."

 Software